syrop/syrop.github.io/_posts/2019-04-01-asynctask-inside-viewmodel.markdown

 ## The disadvantage

-All `AsyncTasks` in Android are run within a single thread, so - because in this particular `AsyncTask` I use a call to `Thread.sleep()` - it will block all other `AsyncTask`s if you try to run them simultaneously.
+All `AsyncTask`s in Android are run within a single thread, so - because in this particular `AsyncTask` I use a call to `Thread.sleep()` - it will block all other `AsyncTask`s if you try to run them simultaneously.

 ## The previous article